 Parent Handbook

 Raymond Elementary School uses Responsibility-Centered Discipline.
-This approach to discipline balances proactively promoting positive behaviors with appropriate responses when inappropriate behaviors happen.
+This approach to discipline balances proactively promoting positive behaviours with appropriate responses when inappropriate behaviours happen.
 Here is a brief description of Responsibility-Centered Discipline:

 Theory Video: